kercre123/wire-prod-pod/README.md

 sudo ./start.sh
 ```

-Wire-pod will open a webserver for configuration at port 8080.
-Open a web browser and go to `http://localhost:8080` if you are using the same machine that is running wire-pod.
+wire-prod-pod will open a webserver for configuration at port 8080.
+Open a web browser and go to `http://localhost:8080` if you are using the same machine that is running wire-prod-pod.
 If you are not on the same machine, go to `http://machine_ip:8080`, replacing `machine_ip` with the machine's IP address.
 With a Raspberry Pi, going to `http://raspberrypi.local:8080` may work.

 After all of that, try a voice command.

 #### Update

-To update to a newer version of wire-pod, make sure chipper is not running then run:
+To update to a newer version of wire-prod-pod, make sure chipper is not running then run:
 ```
-cd ~/wire-pod
+cd ~/wire-prod-pod
 sudo git pull
 cd chipper
 sudo ./start.sh